JeremyBakker/Lemma/README.md

 The opening page allows you to choose between working with "Sample Data" or "Data from Psalms."

 The sample data is a simple sentence: "The sun in the sky is bright and hot today."
 The data from psalms are the thirty individual psalms of lament as categorized by [Hermann Gunkel](https://en.wikipedia.org/wiki/Hermann_Gunkel).
-See [here](http://biblical-studies.ca/pdfs/Gunkel_Classification_of_the_Psalms.pdf) for more.
+See [here](http://biblical-studies.ca/pdfs/Gunkel_Classification_of_the_Psalms.pdf) for more detail.

-The "Control Data" page displays the individual words, the documents in which they appear, the normalized term frequency, the inverse document frequency, and the tf-idf values.
+The "Control Data" page displays the individual words, the documents in which they appear, the [normalized term frequency (adjusted for document length)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Term_frequency_2), the [inverse document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Inverse_document_frequency_2), and the [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) values.
 Please note that all stop words have been removed

 The "Query Data" page asks for a query to analyze against the sample data.
 It will calculate the cosine similarity between the control data and the query.